-Questions revolve around the standards and general concepts related to the subject matter and on practical knowledge.
-The CRISC exam is multiple choice with 4 options and only one possible best answer.
+Questions revolve around the standards and general concepts related to the subject matter and practical knowledge.
+The CRISC exam is multiple choice with four options and only one possible best answer.
 Scenario-type questions are also possible, so take a moment to think about your response before you answer.
 Candidates should ensure to answer all questions as there are no penalties for incorrect answers.
 After the exam, testers will immediately receive a preliminary score report; however, official results are released within 10 working days.

 How to apply for CRISC certification